Jim Pike (jockey)

+Pike's first ride on Phar Lap was in the 1929 Victoria Derby, which they won by two lengths.
+The pair would combine to win 27 out of 30 races during their partnership, which included two Cox Plates and a Melbourne Cup.

-Pike died in poverty on 7 October 1969, aged 77, at his home in Bondi.
+Pike died in poverty on 7 October 1969, aged 77, at his home in Bondi and was cremated.
+He was survived by his wife as well as a son and a daughter.

-In 2002, Pike was inducted into the Australian Racing Hall of Fame.
+Jim Pike is the great-great-grandfather of Western Australian champion jockey, William Pike.

 Popular culture

 In the 1983 feature film Phar Lap, Pike was played by Australian actor James Steele.

 Honours

 In 2002, Pike was inducted into the Australian Racing Hall of Fame.